aliahmadcse/buy-and-sell/README.md

 - `cd` into the `api` directory
 - Fetch the dependencies using `npm i`
 - Build the database using `build.sql` in the API resources
+- Create a project on firebase and your own **service account** credentials and place that `credentials.json` file under api folder.
 - Run the server using `npm run dev`

 ## Steps to configure the FrontEnd